adambrgmn/adambrgmn/cv.md

 ## Personal info

-**Location:** Gothenburg, Sweden<br />
+**Location:** Gothenburg, Sweden
-**Phone:** +4673-339 72 30<br />
+**Phone:** +4673-339 72 30
-**E-mail:** adam@fransvilhelm.com<br />
+**E-mail:** adam@fransvilhelm.com
 **GitHub:** [@adambrgmn](https://github.com/adambrgmn)

 ---

 ## Summary

 - Previous radio- and magazine journalist turned self-taught fullstack JavaScript developer, after 15 years of coding as a hobby.
 - Interested in, and has experience of, accessibility, design systems and the "back of the front end" part of front-end development.
 - Value great developer experience and love improving it.
 - Open source contributor.